Grevillea helmsiae: Taxonomy

 Grevillea helmsiae was first formally described in 1899 by Frederick Manson Bailey in the Queensland Agricultural Journal from specimens collected near Childers by "Mrs. R. Helms".
 The specific epithet (helmsiae) honours Sabine Helms, who collected the type specimens.

 Distribution and habitat

 Helms' grevillea grows on the edges of rainforest, in dry rainforest and brigalow communities in Queensland, south from Rockhampton.

+Conservation status

+Grevillea helmsiae is currently listed as Least Concern on the IUCN Red List of Threatened Species, because it has a relatively widespread distribution and can be locally common.
+Although its population is declining, it is currently not to an extent that would warrant a threatened or near-threatened category.
+Land clearing for agriculture, hoop pine plantations and especially infrastructure development in the southernmost part of its distribution near Brisbane are responsible for this decline, as well as competition from invasive weeds.
+As the species is not currently threatened and occurs within multiple protected areas, additional conservation measures are not required.